 In the face of negative reviews and social media criticism, your financial services organization may feel like rejecting online reviews altogether.
-However, reviews and other forms of user-generated content and customer feedback can actually be harnessed as a tool for building consumer trust.
+However, reviews and other forms of user-generated content and customer feedback can actually be harnessed as a tool for building social proof and consumer trust.

 “Most leading companies are tracking brand sentiment and social media conversation,” says Troy Janisch, Director of Social Intelligence for U.S. Bank.

 “What they are overlooking are review sites such as Yelp, mobile app stores, and social media review pages.
 People write reviews most often because they have a really bad or a really good experience.
 Companies often approach review sites solely as a customer service channel, but that’s only half of the opportunity.”